 These conflicts can spiral out of control for a variety of reasons, including:

-It’s because they don’t know how to channel and communicate their intense feelings.
+A) They don’t know how to channel and communicate their intense feelings.

 It’s possible that they haven’t learned or been taught the importance of being a peacekeeper.